 Now you have to subtract the arrear from the total salary received (including the arrears), which can be taken from your Form 16.

 After knowing the amount after arrear, you need to calculate the tax over the same.

-Step 3 Calculate difference between Step 1 and Step 2
+Step 3: Calculate the difference between Step 1 and Step 2.

-Step 6 Calculate difference between Step 4 and Step 5
+Step 6: Calculate the difference between Step 4 and Step 5.

-Note that if amount at Step 6 is more than amount at Step 3 no relief shall be allowed.
+If the amount in Step 6 is more than the amount in Step 3 no relief shall be allowed.

-Starting income tax returns for financial year 2014-15 (assessment year 2015-16), the income tax department has made it mandatory to file Form 10E if you want to claim relief under section 89(1).
-Download Form 10E.
+From the financial year 2014-15 (assessment year 2015-16), the income tax department has made it mandatory to file Form 10E if you want to claim relief under section 89(1).